-Yes - New School SF's lottery notification and enrollment dates mirror San Francisco Unified School District’s (SFUSD) timeline.
+Yes.
+New School SF's lottery notification and enrollment dates somewhat follow San Francisco Unified School District’s (SFUSD) timeline.
 If successful, you will receive an offer from us the same time the district notifies you of your public school placement.

 + Are you accepting applications for your current school year?

 Yes, we are currently accepting applications for the waitlist for the 2018-19 year.
 The waitlist will remain open through February 1, 2019.
 After that date you will need to re-apply for the lottery.

 + Can I apply or be added to the waitlist now for Kindergarten enrollment for 2019-2020?